oral cancer screening

 Your dentist could very well be your #1 soldier in the fight against oral cancer.
 Statistics show in about 10% of patients, dentists notice a problem area first.
 During a regular dental checkup, your dentist will examine your entire mouth, searching for a flat, painless, white or red spot or small sore.
 Other signs of oral cancer can include:

 - A sore that bleeds easily or does not heal

 - A color change of the oral tissues

 - A lump, thickening, rough spot, crust or small, eroded area

 - Pain, tenderness or numbness anywhere in the mouth or on the lips.

 We use the latest in medical technology "ViziLite" to screen for oral cancer.
 This test can detect potentially dangerous cells when the disease is still at an early stage.
 A scalpel biopsy, which requires local anesthesia, is usually performed on suspicious and dangerous looking areas.
 Remember to visit your dentist regularly.
 If you notice any unusual changes in your mouth, call your dentist immediately.
-Together you and Glendale Dentist, Dr. Wilcox can fight and win the battle against oral cancer.
+Together you and our Glendale Dentist can fight and win the battle against oral cancer.
 Contact us for a free consultation to screen for oral cancer today in Glendale, Scottsdale, or Phoenix today.